Research

 Interpretable ML & Model Multiplicity

-- Designing reproducible experimental pipelines for scalable execution on Rutgers’ Amarel HPC cluster.
+- Designing reproducible experimental pipelines and executing large-scale experiments on Rutgers’ Amarel HPC cluster.

 AI Researcher — Algoverse

-Project 1: DynaStride: Dynamic Stride Windowing with MMCoT
+DynaStride: Dynamic Stride Windowing with MMCoT (Second Author)

-- Contributed to a hierarchical scene-captioning pipeline integrating dynamic stride window selection and multimodal chain-of-thought reasoning (MMCoT).
+- Contributed to a hierarchical video captioning pipeline combining dynamic stride window selection with multimodal chain-of-thought reasoning (MMCoT) for temporally coherent scene understanding.

-- Designed evaluation frameworks for BLEU-4, METEOR, CIDEr, BERTScore, SBERT similarity, and temporal metrics.
+- Designed a comprehensive evaluation framework spanning BLEU-4, METEOR, CIDEr, BERTScore, SBERT similarity, and temporal alignment metrics.

-Algorithms Researcher — The College of New Jersey
+Algorithms Research Shadow — The College of New Jersey

 - Investigated classical and modern RNA secondary structure prediction algorithms including Nussinov, Zuker, and LinearFold.